techotron/aws-cheatsheet/README.md

 Another aspect of this app is the scenarios which I'd like to be a place where a user could "Run a scenario" which would deploy a broken app in AWS with the intent for the user to troubleshoot what the issue is and fix it.
 I'd see this working by the frontend calling a backend API which would deploy the infra.
 I'd use Terraform as the IaC tool so I can learn TF in more detail.
 Using auth here would be good, ideally I could link it with Github but I'd need to some reading on what is required as this is a very new area for me.

 TODO:
-- [x] rename aws-cheatsheet to aws-tutor
+- [x] rename aws-cheatsheet to sre-resources
 - [x] create parent routes for adding different sections eg `/revision` and `/scenarios`
 - [x] load different NavBar, depending on the section
 - [x] Add github action for linting